-• Residential Student: A student who resides in campus housing, has signed a housing agreement, and is currently enrolled at the university.

-• Missing: A residential student is presumed missing if he or she is unaccounted for over a 24 hour period.

-• Community Members: Community members are defined as all Millersville University faculty, staff members, clerical personnel, administrators, and students.

-• Designated University Officials: Shall include those persons designated as Campus Security Authorities, the Office of the Vice President for Students Affairs, HARP Administration and staff, and the University Police Department.
+- Residential Student: A student who resides in campus housing, has signed a housing agreement and is currently enrolled at the University. - Missing: A residential student is presumed missing if he or she is unaccounted for over a 24-hour period. - Community Members: Community members are defined as all Millersville University faculty, staff members, clerical personnel, administrators and students. - Designated University Officials: Shall include those persons designated as Campus Security Authorities, the Office of the Vice President for Student Affairs, HARP Administration and staff, and the University Police Department. - Health and Safety Purposes: Conditions which constitute a possible imminent threat to an individual student or to a group of students in the residential setting.

+Administrative Policy

-• Health and Safety Purposes: Conditions which constitute a possible imminent threat to an individual student or to a group of students in the residential setting.
-Administrative Policy: Policy on Missing Residential Student Notification Millersville University Fall 2009 Page 2 of 3 10.28.09 Policy As required by the Higher Education Opportunity Act, and consistent with Millersville University's commitment to student safety, this policy establishes notification procedures in the event that a residential student is defined as missing.
+Administrative policy is consistent with Millersville University's commitment to student safety, this policy establishes notification procedures in the event that a residential student is defined as missing.
 Specific requirements are outlined as follows:

-• Residential students will be informed at the beginning of the housing registration process that he or she has the option to register a confidential contact person to be notified in the case that the student is determined to be missing.
-This person will be contacted by [Student Affairs/Millersville University Police] within 24 hours after the time student is determined to be missing.
-Residential students are responsible for ensuring that the contact information is current and accurate.

-• Residential students under the age of 18 and not emancipated will be informed that [Student Affairs/Millersville University Police] is required to notify a custodial parent or guardian within 24 hours after the time student is determined to be missing.
+- Residential students will be informed at the beginning of the housing registration process that he or she has the option to register a confidential contact person to be notified in the case that the student is determined to be missing.
+This person will be contacted by Student Affairs/Millersville University Police within 24 hours after the time the student is determined to be missing.
+Residential students are responsible for ensuring that the contact information is current and accurate. - Residential students under the age of 18 and not emancipated will be informed that Student Affairs/Millersville University Police is required to notify a custodial parent or guardian within 24 hours after the time the student is determined to be missing. - Only the Office of the Vice President for Students Affairs, HARP Administration and law enforcement officers in furtherance of a missing person investigation may have access to the confidential contact person's information.

-• Only the Office of the Vice President for Students Affairs, HARP Administration, and law enforcement officers in furtherance of a missing person investigation, may have access to the confidential contact person's information. • Millersville University Police will immediately notify the appropriate law enforcement agencies upon determination that a student is missing, even if the student did not register a contact person.

-• If circumstances warrant, this policy and procedure may be implemented in less than 24 hours.
+- Millersville University Police will immediately notify the appropriate law enforcement agencies upon determination that a student is missing, even if the student did not register a contact person. - If circumstances warrant, this policy and procedure may be implemented in less than 24 hours.